 Naturopaths want to cash in on the federal Affordable Care Act.
 The Act requires reimbursement of care provided by any health care provider licensed by the state.
 This would be a bonanza to the naturopaths and the multi-billion dollar dietary supplement industry which supports their schools and whose products naturopaths sell.
 At the state level, naturopaths lobby for laws mandating payment for their services by public and private health insurers.

-Naturopath licensing legislation is pending in Illinois, Maryland (new 2014 bill), Massachusetts, Michigan, New Jersey (new 2014 bill), New York (passed Senate, now before Assembly) and Pennsylvania (passed House, now before Senate).
+Naturopath licensing legislation is pending in Illinois, Massachusetts, Michigan, New Jersey (new 2014 bill), New York (passed Senate, now before Assembly) Rhode Island, and Pennsylvania (passed House, now before Senate).

 VICTORY in 2013!
 In Arkansas and Maryland, Naturopathic Licensing Bills were withdrawn, and in Rhode Island, North Carolina, and New Jersey, bills never made it out of committee.
 In Oregon and Montana, bills to force insurance coverage were defeated, and in Hawaii, a bill to expand prescribing privileges failed.
 In addition, Alaska recently took away naturopaths' authority to use "prescriptive nutrients" but a bill to expand prescribing privileges is still pending.

 Click here to find out more about all bills.